ppatrzyk/gitbi/README.md

 └── README.md
 ```

 There are 2 databases named _db1_ and _db2_. _db1_ has 2 queries, one of them has also visualization; _db2_ has 3 queries, 1 with added visualization.
+There is also one dashboard called _my_dashboard.json_.

 For configuration you'd need to set the following environment variables: